From 28th March 2017 Scan & Deliver will be available for £2.00 per request on a trial basis. The trial will be reviewed after 12 months.

 Q. May I submit a request for an entire book or multiple chapters/articles?

 A. You may only request up to one chapter or article from a book or journal.
+These limits are governed by copyright legislation.

 Q. Can I request a high-resolution or colour scan via Scan & Deliver?

-A. Scan & Deliver delivers scans in black and white PDF at 300 dpi, although we will use greyscale/colour where appropriate to improve quality.
+A. Scan & Deliver provides scans in black and white PDF at 300 dpi, although we will use greyscale/colour where appropriate to improve quality.
 We will contact you if we are unable to fulfil your request, with appropriate referrals for high quality reproductions.

 Q. What will happen if an item that I want a scan from is checked out?